vintlabs/ESP32-Zip/README.md

 ![Pinout](https://github.com/vintlabs/ESP32-Zip/raw/master/pinout.png)

 Note that as of 2019-09-26 the first run of boards is being ordered and thus the design has not been fully tested yet!
+Once testing is done the boards will be made available on amazon.ca